aws/aws-encryption-sdk-python/performance_tests/README.md

 ## Overview

-Here are the keyrings / master key-providers that we are testing:
+This library tests the following keyrings / master key-providers:

 1. KMS Keyring / KMS Master Key Provider
 2. Raw AES Keyring / AES Master Key Provider
-3. HKeyring / caching CMM example ("old" caching solution vs the (current) "new" caching solution)
-4. Raw RSA Keyring / RSA Master Key Provider
+3. Raw RSA Keyring / RSA Master Key Provider
+4. Hierarchy Keyring
+5. Caching CMM

-For each test on the above keyrings / master key-providers, we measure the execution time and memory consumption in each test.
+For each test on the above keyrings / master key-providers, this package measures the execution time and memory consumption.

-For each keyring / master key-provider, we test the execution time and memory consumption time for three operations:
+For each keyring / master key-provider, the execution time and memory consumption time is measured for three operations:
 1. Create keyring / master key-provider
 2. Encrypt
 3. Decrypt

-We demonstrate the usage of the performance tests through an [AWS KMS Keyring](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/use-kms-keyring.html).
+The usage of the performance tests is demonstrated through an [AWS KMS Keyring](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/use-kms-keyring.html).
 However, the procedure is the same for any keyring / master key-provider, with slight change in the input arguments.

 The results for the performance test will be available in the results folder in the performance_tests directory.